2020–21 NHL season: NHL awards

 Voting concluded immediately after the end of the regular season.
 Statistics-based awards such as the Art Ross Trophy, Maurice "Rocket" Richard Trophy, William M. Jennings Trophy and the Presidents' Trophy are announced at the end of the regular season.
 The Stanley Cup and the Conn Smythe Trophy is presented at the end of the Stanley Cup Finals.
-The Lester Patrick Trophy is announced following the conclusion of the playoffs.

-The league had initially announced that both the Prince of Wales Trophy and the Clarence S. Campbell Bowl, normally presented at the end of the Eastern and Western Conference Finals respectively, would not be awarded due to the suspension of conferences this season.
-After the opponents in the Stanley Cup Semifinals were set, it was instead decided that the Montreal Canadiens and Vegas Golden Knights played for the Campbell Bowl and the New York Islanders and Tampa Bay Lightning played for the Wales Trophy.
+The league had initially announced that both the Prince of Wales Trophy and the Clarence S. Campbell Bowl, normally presented at the end of the Eastern and Western Conference Finals, respectively, would not be awarded due to the suspension of conferences this season.
+After the opponents in the Stanley Cup Semifinals were set, it was instead decided that the New York Islanders and Tampa Bay Lightning, both of whom normally play in the Eastern Conference, would play for the Wales Trophy, thus leaving the Montreal Canadiens and Vegas Golden Knights to play for the Campbell Bowl.

 For the second consecutive season, no NHL Awards ceremony took place due to the COVID-19 pandemic.
 The Adams, Byng, Clancy, Gregory, Masterton, Messier and Selke trophies were awarded during the Stanley Cup semifinals, while the Calder, Hart, Lindsay, Norris and Vezina trophies were announced during the Stanley Cup Finals.